March 3, 2026·Tutorial·2 min read

 Use a staged workflow instead of asking Cursor to build everything at once:

-1. Ask Cursor to discover candidate components for the feature.
+1. Ask Cursor to query catalog/list_components for candidate components.

-2. Ask it to inspect the selected components for props and usage guidance.
+2. Ask it to inspect the selected component with catalog/get_component.

 This keeps the assistant grounded in the components docs and reduces made-up props.